SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 3

-The general structure is *gene banks/ex situ + diversity/protection + agriculture*
+The general structure is *gene banks/ex situ + diversity/protection/policy + agriculture*

-Here, action terms are not used because multiple angles can be relevant - research about establishment of gene banks for maintaining diversity, research about farmers' use of gene banks, research about how best to store samples in gene banks, etc.. `cryoconservation` and `cryopreservation` are ex situ in vitro methods of conservation of diversity (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
+The *diversity/protection/policy* terms are included to help to filter out publications which mention genebanks that were used in research (i.e. samples were taken from...).
+They ensure that the work relates to conservation, genetic diversity, or gene bank policies in some way.
+Action terms are not used because multiple angles can be relevant - research about establishment of gene banks for maintaining diversity, research about farmers' use of gene banks, research about how best to store samples in gene banks, etc.

-The *diversity/protection* terms help to filter out publications which mention genebanks that were used in research (i.e. samples were taken from...).
+For the *gene bank/ex situ* terms, `cryoconservation` and `cryopreservation` are included as in vitro methods of conservation of diversity (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
 For the *agriculture terms*, `domestic*` was removed from this phrase as results were mostly about domestic cats.
 A `NOT` expression was added for `seed banks` as these can be both human storage of seeds but also natural seed banks in the soil.

 ``` Ceylon =
 TS=